TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

          ->if

    Description
-         if "if" returns false the image is not shown!
+         If "if" returns false, the image is not shown!

-   Default

 .. container:: table-row